apache/www-site/content/legal/resolved.md

 # Category A: What can we include in an ASF Project?  {#category-a}

-For the purposes of being included in an Apache Software Foundation product, the following licenses are considered to be similar in terms to the Apache License 2.0:
+For inclusion in an Apache Software Foundation product, we consider the following licenses to be similar in terms to the Apache License 2.0:

 - [Apache License 2.0](/licenses/LICENSE-2.0)
 - [Apache Software License 1.1](/licenses/LICENSE-1.1).